Contents

 Step 2—Importing

-After saving the file to the root directory of your C: drive, open your News of the Past program, click on Name List Options, and select Import Names And Dates.
+After saving the file to the root directory of your C: drive, open your News of the Past program, and click on Name List Options, and select Import Names and Dates.

 2. Three columns display.
 On the left is the names field.
 In the middle is your file.
 If your file list is blank, you may have blank records saved in the database.
 Click on the Next Record button until your first record appears.